Keston Boiler Fault Codes – What They Mean, and What to Do Next

 The most common Keston boiler fault is low water pressure.
 The amount of water in your boiler and the water pressure are directly connected.
 So, if you add water, you’ll also increase the pressure.

 The error codes for the low water pressure fault vary depending on the Keston model you have.
 For instance, it would be F1 on an S30 system boiler.
 Meanwhile, Keston C40 boiler problems with low pressure would get the E44 error code instead.

 Boilers work best at 1.3 bar of pressure.
 If your boiler is currently well below 1 bar, there’s a good chance that low water pressure is the problem.

 You need to determine if your boiler is losing pressure, or simply HAS low pressure.
 If it’s losing pressure constantly, there’s a leak in the heating system.

-You’ll want to have a heating engineer find this leak before topping up the pressure.
+You’ll want to have a heating engineer find out why your boiler is leaking water before topping up the pressure.
 If you don’t, water could be leaking onto floorboards, plaster, and even boiler components.

 Assuming you have found and fixed the leak, or you simply need to top up your boiler’s pressure, you’ll need to locate the external filling loop.

 This a small braided hose that’s located below your boiler.
 There’s a valve on the filling loop that will allow water to enter your heating system.
 As you open it, you’ll see the pressure rise.
 Aim for 1.3 bar, but up to 1.5 bar is fine.